 Figure 6.2.3.1-1: Resource URI structure of the Nchf_OfflineOnlyCharging API

-Editor’s note: Resource name in Figure 6.2.3.1-1 needs to be aligned with resource name in definition.

 Offline Only Charging Data Ref is a unique identifier for an offline only charging data resource in a PLMN.
 It’s created in CHF when CHF receives a Nchf_ OfflineOnlyCharging_Create request and provided to NF (CTF) in the Location header field in the Nchf_ OfflineOnlyCharging_Create response.
 The NF (CTF) shall use the Offline Only Charging Data Ref received in subsequent requests to the CHF for the same charging data resource.